- The DPRK has successfully tested fission devices.

 - The DPRK has successfully tested SLBM capability, helping to bring every coastal city in the USA within range of those platforms.

 The DPRK's co-development activities with Iran is an irritant that makes their capability all the more dangerous.
+If I were sitting in Israel, I would assume that all of the attributes of the DPRK system are present in Iran.

 Several countries already have passed all of these steps and are well known as adversaries (threats) to the USA, including Russia and China.
 And the USA is positioned the same way against them.
 What is the difference?